PMI (Product Manufacturing Information)|

 Free PMI Importer?

 Ah.. this looks better.
 So what are we looking at.
 Is a relatively simple model with at bit of feature control.
 But you have to have it available on your computer to review it.
 Also, virtually all of the tolerances are provided in notes.
 I am not kidding.
 I can only come to the conclusion that those that have devised this system have not followed through on the implementation.
-Any draftsman worth his salt, would not laugh at this, they would question the sanity of those that are responsible.
+Any draftsman worth his salt, would laugh at this and question the sanity of those that are responsible.

 Does anyone besides me think that +/- .003 is a bit tight for a nutplane clearance hole?